From Analytics Pipeline to Event Ingestion

 - SNS delivery metrics

-- No Lambda function logs to manage
+- API Gateway logs replace Lambda function logs

 Debugging: